apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 * CUSTOM_REPOSITORIES=kogito-images:kogito-998756,kogito-operator:kogito-998756
 * CUSTOM_AUTHOR=<YOUR_GITHUB_AUTHOR>
 * CUSTOM_MAIN_BRANCH=kogito-998756
-  => This will allow to generate pull requests, else it considers the main branch to be the one defined into the seed config (most of the time `master`) and does not generate those.
+  => This will allow to generate pull requests, else it considers the main branch to be the one defined into the seed config (most of the time `main`) and does not generate those.

-By default, in `CUSTOM_REPOSITORIES`, if you don't define any branch, `master` is taken.
+By default, in `CUSTOM_REPOSITORIES`, if you don't define any branch, `main` is taken.

 *NOTE: If you are testing nightly/release pipelines, you will need to set the correct `SEED_AUTHOR` and `SEED_BRANCH` because you will need specific credentials for your test.
-Else you can use directly the `kiegroup/master` repository.*
+Else you can use directly the `kiegroup/main` repository.*

 #### Generate all